Dishwasher Drain Smells Bad? How to Fix It (2026)

 Is it okay to pour vinegar down the dishwasher drain?

 Yes.
 White vinegar is safe for dishwasher drains and all internal components, including stainless steel interiors.
 Place 2 cups in a dishwasher-safe bowl on the top rack and run a hot cycle.
-Do not mix vinegar with bleach.
+Don’t mix vinegar with bleach.
 The combination produces chlorine gas.

 Why does my dishwasher smell like sewage even though it’s clean?